 Where to Go in Ireland: The 5 Destinations You Must Visit

 Ireland isn't just about historic sights, ancient castles, and lots of green (though there's more than enough of that to go around).
-Today, the tiny country is embracing all things local in the form of trendy cafés, design hotels, craft cocktails, and world-class cuisine.
+Right now, the tiny country is embracing all things local in the form of trendy cafés, design hotels, craft cocktails, and world-class cuisine.
 Whether you’re headed to Dublin to party, Kilkenny to sightsee, or Galway for fabulous food, Ireland’s top destinations are better than they’ve ever been.

 It’s taken time, but the country’s gritty capital has evolved into one of the hippest cities in Europe.
 One can’t visit Dublin without exploring Trinity College’s campus, with its imposing buildings and statues of its lauded graduates, or making time for a tour of the Guinness Storehouse, whose well-executed displays on old Dublin’s cobbled streets and factory buildings—not to mention a pint of what they say is the best-tasting Guinness in the world—is worth the entry fee.
 For an afternoon pick-me-up, check out increasingly hip Capel Street on the north side of the Liffey River, which is home to two of the city’s best cafés: Brother Hubbard is known for its standout scones and excellent coffee while Mish.Mash offers hearty, healthy lunches and cute-as-a-button interiors.
 For dinner, locals love the all-day atmosphere of the cavernous Market Bar, which serves everything from espresso to pizza, but be warned—communal tables fill up fast.
 For a taste of Dublin’s emerging cocktail scene, head over to the uber-hip, low-ceilinged Bow Lane bar and order up the “Corpse Reviver” (made with Drumshanbo Gunpowder Irish gin, blue curaçao, Lillet Blanc, lemon, and whiskey).
 At night, mixed crowds hit up Sin É, over by the quays, for live music (think bluegrass, Afrobeat, or high-energy rock) and an impressive menu of craft beers.
 After all that action, recharge at one of the city’s chicest hotels, The Dean, which features 52 rooms outfitted with original art and blue-painted wood panels and a rooftop restaurant with stellar city views.